martonoravecz/martonoravecz/README.md

 I'm currently learning following frameworks: skilearn, Spring Boot and Nodejs.
 My learning projects will be available shortly

-Also I looking for work preferably starting from May/June of 2021.
+Also I looking for work preferably starting from June of 2021.